erezsh/sqeleton/README.md

 ## **Features:**

-🏃‍♂️**Fast**: Sqeleton's API is designed to maximize performance using batch operations
+🏃‍♂️**High-performance**: Sqeleton's API is designed to maximize performance using batch operations

 - No ORM - ORMs are easy and familiar, but their granular operations are too slow.
 - Compiles the queries 4 times faster than SQLAlchemy

 🙌**Parallel**: Seamless multi-threading and multi-processing support

 💖**Well-tested**: In addition to having an extensive test-suite, sqeleton is used as the core of [data-diff](https://github.com/datafold/data-diff).

 ✅**Type-aware**: The schema is used for validation when building expressions, making sure the names are correct, and that the data-types align.
 (WIP)

 - The schema can be queried at run-time, if the tables already exist in the database

 ✨**Multi-database access**: Sqeleton is designed to work with several databases at the same time.
 Its API abstracts away as many implementation details as possible.